Audit-Worthy Aviation SMS Implementations Take Considerable Time

 - 4 Pillars | What Safety Assurance Really Means in Aviation SMS

 - Best Tip for Safety Assurance Monitoring in Aviation SMS

 - FAA Part 5 Compliance | Safety Assurance Performance Monitoring and Data Acquisition Components

 Eat SMS Elephant One Bite at a Time to Reach Operational Safety Assurance

 Every small operator implementing an SMS assigns the "safety manager" position to an existing full-time employee.
-This employee may already a pilot or maintenance engineer.
-Safety manager duties are simply additional duty.
+This employee may already be a pilot or maintenance engineer.
+Safety manager duties are simply additional duties.
 There are very small operators that may assign an administrative assistant as the safety manager.
 In these cases, operational department heads are more active in the risk management processes, leaving the safety manager for: